Go to Reviews.org US Edition

 Fibre-to-the-Premises homes can sign up to all NBN speed tiers, which includes the main ones and the non-standard speed tiers offered by providers like Aussie Broadband and Superloop.
 For bare-bolts internet there’s NBN 12 or NBN 25, while homes with faster speed needs and more connected people will likely be tempted by NBN 50 and NBN 100.
 If those two aren’t fast enough, there’s also faster NBN 250 and no-compromise NBN 1000 to consider.

-Below is a daily updating list of popular NBN 12 plans from our comparison engine:
+Below is a daily updating list of cheap NBN 12 plans from our comparison engine:

 But we’d absolutely advise treating NBN 25 plans as the minimum NBN speed tier:

-NBN 50 is currently the most popular speed tier in Australia:
+NBN 50 is currently the most cheap speed tier in Australia:

 While NBN 100 is the fastest speed tier available to most homes: